andrey-vorontsov/petridish-project/PetriDish/README.txt

 Version 0.0.6.3
 Transferred reproduction into the same framework.
 The result is a little unlike what we used to have but appears to work well.
-Plants now do not reproduce into clusters of more than three.
+Plants now do not reproduce into clusters of more than three (this functionality is not yet enabled).
 Code cleanup is underway; slightly optimized the core simulation code.
 Squishing temporarily disabled for testing purposes.